EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/active-jobs.md

 ## Log into to back-end on which job is running

-Click **Open Terminal** to log into the back-end on which the currently selected job will be run.
+Click **Open in Terminal** to log into the back-end on which the currently selected job will be run.
 Once logged in, your current directory will be changed to match the job context directory.

 ---